Change up your pasta routine by deep frying your tortellini with a delicate panko and parmesan breading.

 Fried Tortellini with Creamy Marinara

-- Combine marinara and heavy whipping cream in a small bowl and mix together.
+- Combine marinara and heavy whipping cream in a small mixing bowl and mix together.
 If desired, heat sauce for 30 seconds in the microwave.
 Set aside while preparing the tortellini.

 - In a medium saucepan, prepare tortellini per package instructions, leaning toward the lower end of cooking time.
 Drain tortellini and set aside to cool slightly.